lawnjelly/godot-lportal/README.md

 ## Current status
 The first demo tutorial (see above) is now working with the internal godot baked lightmap workflow.
 It shows registering dynamic objects (DOBs), loading and unloading levels.

-I will be polishing this and getting the external lightmap workflow working.
+I will be polishing this and getting the external lightmap workflow working, then working some more on realtime lighting.
+While baked lighting relies on most of the objects being static, with realtime I could allow almost any of the objects within a room to move around ... thus the distinction would be between DOBs (that move between rooms), SOBs (that move within rooms) and truly static SOBs that don't move at all.

+I plan to make the render_view function generic so I can use it both for camera and to allow dynamic lights.
+I'll probably add a flag so a light can be static and the static shadow casters for that light can be merged into one optimized mesh.

 ## Roadmap
 * Auto conversion of named room spatials and portal mesh instances to LRoom and LPortal DONE